DomoticASW/.github/profile/05-Implementation.md

 - Tailwind CSS (on the client)
 - DaisyUI components library for Tailwind (on the client)

+## Devices management

+### Protocol

+It is required that every device while requesting an ip from the LAN DHCP server will also specify a name to bind to that ip.
+This allows the server to store this name and use it to reach devices even if they change their ip.

+#### Devices discovery

+Devices announce themselves on a configurable known port by sending broadcast UDP datagrams including basic data (id, name, lan hostname and port) that can be used by the server to register them to the system.
+The server [DeviceDiscovererUDPAdapter.ts](https://github.com/DomoticASW/server/blob/main/src/adapters/devices-management/DeviceDiscovererUDPAdapter.ts) will keep device announces in memory for a finite amount of time before forgetting them.

+#### DeviceCommunicationProtocol

+The communication protocols expects devices to expose the following http routes on the port that he announced during discovery:

+- **POST /register**

+  The server will contact the discovered device at this route providing the server port that the device will use to communicate with it afterwards.

+  The device will respond with a json description of himself (look at [DeviceCommunicationProtocolHttpAdapter.ts](https://github.com/DomoticASW/server/blob/main/src/adapters/devices-management/DeviceCommunicationProtocolHttpAdapter.ts) inline doc for more info).

+  From now on the device is registered to the system and is enabled to send updates about its properties to the server.

+- **POST /unregister**

+  The server informs the device that it has been removed from the system.

+- **POST /execute/<deviceActionId>**

+  The server tells the device to execute a specific action given some input.

+- **GET /check-status**

+  The server will periodically ask the device if it is healthy (any 2xx status code will indicate healthiness).

+### Real time property updates

+The DevicesService allows to subscribe for receiving device property updates.
+One of these subscribers is [SocketIOPropertyUpdatesSubscriberAdapter.ts](https://github.com/DomoticASW/server/blob/main/src/adapters/devices-management/SocketIOPropertyUpdatesSubscriberAdapter.ts) which is a SocketIO server that will will relay the updates to every client that connects to it.

+### Repositories

+All repositories of this bounded context are implemented by extending a generic implementation (look at [BaseRepositoryMongoAdapter.ts](https://github.com/DomoticASW/server/blob/main/src/adapters/BaseRepositoryMongoAdapter.ts) for more infos)

+### Http API

+Each service has its own http controller which defines routes and http logic (you can look at [http adapters](https://github.com/DomoticASW/server/blob/main/src/adapters/http/routes/devices-management)).

+DTOs are used when the interface to be exposed has to be different from the internal interface of entities.
+(This is done only due to time constraints, in an ideal scenario it would be better to define DTOs for each entity)

 ## Scripts Context

 ### Script